Ectoedemia decentella: Description

 The wingspan is 5–81 mm.
 There are two generations per year, with adults on wing in June and again in August.

 The larvae feed on field maple (Acer campestre), Montpellier maple (Acer monspessulanum), Acer obtusatum, sycamore (Acer pseudoplatanus) and Cretan maple ((Acer sempervirens).
-The larvae of the first generation live in the flower buds, and larva of the second generation make a corridor in the wing of the key.
 Pupation takes place outside of the mine.

 Distribution

-It is found from Sweden to the Iberian Peninsula, the Alps and Greece, and from Great Britain to the Ukraine.
+It is found from Sweden to the Iberian Peninsula, the Alps and Greece, and from Great Britain to Ukraine.